NgHngK/IT4010E-Introduction-to-Cryptography-and-Security/1. many-time pad attack/README.md

 ### Step 2: Testing Our Guess

-But wait - how do we know if our guess is right?
+How do we know if our guess is right?

-Simple!
 We try it on other messages that were encrypted with the same key.
 If our guess is correct, the other messages should decode into normal letters (A-Z, a-z) at that same position.

 Think of it like this: if you're trying to guess someone's birthday and you say "Is it in June?", you'd check if your guess makes sense with other clues you have.
 Same idea here!